Florida teen in loud music murder trial was unarmed, witnesses say

 Thompson told prosecutors he didn’t see or hear Davis threaten Dunn, but he did keep talking to him.
 At one point, Thompson reached over and used driver’s controls to roll up Davis’ car window to about three inches from closing, but the teen kept jawing with Dunn.

 “When did you first see the gun?”
-Guy asked Thompson.
+Guy asked Stornes.
 “Pointing at me,” the teen replied.

 “What was your reaction?”
 Guy asked.